iamdhil/aiven-docs/docs/products/clickhouse/howto/check-data-tiered-storage.md

 sidebar_label: Check data distribution
 ---

+import ConsoleLabel from "@site/src/components/ConsoleIcons";

 Monitor how your data is distributed between the two layers of your tiered storage: SSD and object storage.

-## About checking data distribution

 If you have the tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage) on your project, your